devops-kung-fu/bomber/README.md

 Many thanks to our friends and fellow ```bomber``` contributors at [Snyk](https://snyk.io) for creating a provider, and coding up processing an SBOM from STDIN.
 You guys rock.

+EPSS description comes from the team at [Nucleus](https://nucleussec.com/blog/what-is-epss/)